Insights / News

 Barclays argued that the LIBOR claims amounted to an “obligation to disclose one’s own dishonesty” which was a cause of action unknown to English law.
 Longmore LJ stated that this was “not wholly free from doubt” citing the judgment of Rix LJ in ING Bank NV v Ros Roca SA 1 WLR 472, but in any event such submission was inappropriate to an application for permission to amend (see the Judgment at ).
-The Court of Appeal also observed that in the cases before it the banks did propose the use of LIBOR and, at the very least where “they were representing that their own participation in setting the rate was an honest one”, “that is conduct just as much as a customer’s conduct in sitting down in a restaurant amounts to a representation that he is able to pay for his meal” referring to the well known case of DPP v Ray AC 370 (see the Judgment at -).
+The Court of Appeal also observed that in the cases before it the banks did propose the use of LIBOR and, at the very least where “they were representing that their own participation in setting the rate was an honest one”, “that is conduct just as much as a customer’s conduct in sitting down in a restaurant amounts to a representation that he is able to pay for his meal” referring to the well known case of DPP v Ray AC 370.

 The Barclays appeal was heard together with the appeal by the claimants in two related cases from the decision of Cooke J in Deutsche Bank AG & Ors v Unitech Global Limited & Or EWHC 471 (Comm).
 The Unitech’s appeal was allowed including on LIBOR aspects.

 The Graiseley claim will now proceed to trial before Flaux J commencing in April 2014.